MangoTheCat/blog_rstats_gender/README.md

 ```

-From Maelle's great collage we already knew not all profile pictures are of people and the Face API does not return any predictions in these cases.
-There are also some instances the Face API wrongfully didnt detect a face (not even one of our EARL keynote speaker, sorry Hillary Parker).
-Altogether the Face API detected  314 faces and the proportion of women among the #rstat faces is 20.4% (click [here](https://s-media-cache-ak0.pinimg.com/736x/57/6d/fe/576dfe57df89ef97cd31fd7601651bc2.jpg) for the pie chart).
-This is only an estimate and it might not even be a very accurate one but we can compare it with other estimates:
+From Maelle's great collage I already knew not all profile pictures are of people and the Face API does not return any predictions in these cases.
+There are also some instances the Face API wrongfully didnt detect a face (sorry Hillary Parker).
+Altogether the Face API detected  314 faces and the proportion of women among the #rstat faces is 20.4%.

+This value is our first estimate and to assess its accuracy I want to compare it with other estimates.
+I have tried my best to find other sources but that has proven harder than I thought.
+Below I have plotted my estimate with estimates based on Dutch labour statistics^[CBS.nl / Arbeidsvolume naar bedrijfstak en geslacht / 62-63 IT- en informatiedienstverlening], Google diversity statistics^[Google Diversity 2015 (http://www.google.com/diversity/)] and the StackOverflow Developer Survey^[Developer Survey Results 2017 (https://insights.stackoverflow.com/survey/2017#demographics)].

 ![](rstats_faces_files/figure-html/unnamed-chunk-4-1.png)<!-- -->

 Although the percentage of women in technology at Google and in the Netherlands are based on an entirely different populations our estimate is close to these two.
-It is fair to assume, without any further knowledge, that the percentage of women in the #rstats community will be similar to the percentage of women in the wider tech community.
-Nevertheless there are other issues with the general estimates.
+I have no specific knowledge about the #rstats community that would make it different from the wider tech community so I would expect the estimates to be close to each other.
+However there are some issues with the general estimates.
 The industry categorisation of the Netherlands means that we're not capturing all tech jobs (for example, those in finance aren't included).
 Also there has been quite the controversy on Google's gender gap which may mean that estimate is too low as well.
 And finally in the discussion on the results of the StackOverflow Developer Survey it is stated their estimate is probably too low.

-If we knew about these issues then why did we use them in the first place?
-Because it's the best we could find and that may be a problem.
-Without an accurate measure and without knowing how accurate our own measure is, it is clearly impossible to use it as an KPI ^[We don't give up that easily.
-Another approach to validating our estimate is to count the members of all R-Ladies groups.
-After correcting for duplicates this might give us a more accurate estimate but it is beyond the scope of this blogpost.].
-So was this whole exercise just an excuse for us to play with the Microsoft Face API?
-Perhaps.
-Have we wasted your time by making you read it?
-Perhaps not.
-In the next section we explore a different use for our approach.
+If I knew about these issues then why did I use them in the first place?
+Because it's the best I could find and that is a problem.
+Without an accurate measure and without knowing how accurate my own measure is, it is clearly impossible to use it as an KPI ^[I don't give up that easily.
+Another approach to validating my estimate is to count the members of all R-Ladies groups.
+After correcting for duplicates this might give me
+a more accurate estimate but it is beyond the scope of this blogpost.].
+I will come back to this point later on but first I want to show how this methodology to measure the proportion of women can still be useful.

 ### Let's go to the conference!

-Our approach so far has been to use profile pictures, determine the gender and then calculate the percentage of women.
-By applying this approach to conferences we can semi-automatically determine the percentage of women for these conferences and then compare them with each other and year over year.
-The conferences we will be looking at are EARL and useR.
+Our approach so far has been to use profile pictures, estimate the gender and then calculate the percentage of women.
+By applying this approach to conferences we can semi-automatically estimate the percentage of women for these conferences and then compare them with each other and year over year.
+The conferences we will be looking at are EARL and useR!.

 First, we have to do some webscraping to retrieve the profile pictures.
 This is relatively easy with the **rvest** package.
 Below is the code for EARL London 2016.